temporalio/temporal/CONTRIBUTING.md

 ## Testing

-Before running the tests you must have `cassandra` running locally:
+Before running the tests you must have `cassandra` and `kafka` running locally:

 ```bash
 # for OS X